 Do not have coffee, tea, cola, or chocolate on the day of the test.

 Avoid exercise and cold air exposure on the day of the test.

 Can I Use Asthma Drugs Before a Lung Function Test?

 Be prepared to adjust your asthma drugs.
 Some asthma medications can affect the test results.
 Different medications must be stopped at different intervals.
-For example, short-acting inhaled bronchodilators like Ventolin and Proventil should be stopped eight hours before testing, but long-acting inhaled bronchodilators cannot be taken for 48 hours.
+For example, a short-acting inhaled bronchodilator like albuterol (Ventolin, Proventil) should be stopped eight hours before testing, but long-acting inhaled bronchodilators cannot be taken for 48 hours.
 Your doctor will tell you how long before testing you should discontinue any drugs you are taking.
 Don't stop taking any of your asthma medications without first talking to your doctor.